pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines.md

 [/note]

 <a href="#heading--deploy"><h2 id="heading--deploy">Deploy</h2></a>

-To deploy, you must configure the underlying machine to netboot.
-Such a machine will undergo the following process:

-1. DHCP server is contacted
-2.  kernel and initrd are received over TFTP
-3.  machine boots
-4.  initrd mounts a Squashfs image ephemerally over HTTP
-5.  cloud-init triggers deployment process
-6.  curtin installation script runs
-7. Squashfs image (same as above) is placed on disk

-[note]
-The curtin installer uses an image-based method and is now the only installer used by MAAS.
-Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [How to customise machines](/t/how-to-customise-machines/nnnn).
-[/note]

-Before deploying, you should take two key actions:

-1.   review and possibly set the [Ubuntu kernels](/t/how-to-customise-machines/nnnn#heading--about-ubuntu-kernels) and the [Kernel boot options](/t/how-to-customise-machines/nnnn#heading--about-kerel-boot-options) that will get used by deployed machines.
-2.   ensure any pertinent SSH keys are imported (see [SSH keys](/t/user-accounts/nnnn#heading--ssh-keys)) to MAAS so it can connect to deployed machines.

 rad-begin   /snap/2.9/ui   /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui
 To deploy directly from MAAS, select one or more machine(s) and press the 'Deploy' button.